akhodakivskiy/VimFx/documentation/styling.md

 }
 ```

-Making the address bar red when in ignore mode (you may substitute “ignore” with
+Making the location bar red when in ignore mode (you may substitute “ignore”
-any mode name below):
+with any mode name below):

 ```css
 #main-window[vimfx-mode="ignore"] #urlbar {